rohansuri/learning-go/tour-of-go/README.md

 * Function can return multiple results

-* Function's return values can be named (to document results in a meaningful way), then requiring no explicit return statement.
+* Function's return values can be named (to document results in a meaningful way)
 	*func add(x, y int) (result int)*

+	Thereby no need to name them explicitly in the return statement (but the return keyword is still needed)

 * var declarations can also initialise variables then and there thereby not requiring explicit type declaration.